Usability Heuristic Assessment

 9. Interrogate the evaluators in a session so that they can group the results obtained for analysis and suggest corrections.

-What will you find in the evaluation report
+What you will find in the evaluation report

 Aspects taken into account::

-• as with any project, do not go beyond the scope (of the report).
+• As with any project, do not go beyond the scope (of the report).

 • include the heuristics and checklists used and demonstrate their support.

-You cannot copy content from this page
+You cannot copy content of this page